617715/sqldeveloper-syntax-highlighting/README.md

 ## Installation ##

-Many thanks to Ozmoroz for providing clear instructions [(Source)](https://github.com/ozmoroz/ozbsidian-sqldeveloper) :
+Many thanks to Ozmoroz for providing clear instructions [(Source)](https://github.com/ozmoroz/ozbsidian-sqldeveloper):

-Unfortunately Oracle doesn't make it easy to import a new colour scheme into SQL Developer, thus a little bit of hacking is required.

 - Close SQL Developer.
 This is important.
 If you modify the scheme file while SQL Developer is open, your changes won't be saved.